exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     ### Defining Catalog and Schema Support

     Some databases know the concept of catalogs, others don't.
 Sometimes databases simulate a single catalog.
     The same is true for schemas.
-In case of a relational database you can try to find out whether or not catalogs and / or schemas are supported by simply looking at the Data Definition Language (DDL) statements that the SQL dialect provides.
+In case of a relational database you can try to find out whether catalogs and / or schemas are supported by simply looking at the Data Definition Language (DDL) statements that the SQL dialect provides.
     If `CREATE SCHEMA` exists, the database supports schemas.

     If on the other hand those DDL commands are missing, that does not rule out that pseudo-catalogs and schemas are used.
 You will see why shortly.